-Music Maker, Photo Taker, Film Shooter, Designer, Occasional Actor,
+Music Maker, Photo Taker, Film Shooter, Occasional Actor,

 Retired Television Presenter, Dreamer,

-If you connect with any of my work and would like to say hi or collaborate, feel free to drop me a line.
-While I love to work alone, I’m also excited about exploring new avenues of expression with others and embarking on interesting creative escapades with kindred spirits.
+I am a recording artist, songwriter and producer, creating from my studio here at Cracked Analogue.
+If you connect with any of my works and would like to collaborate, feel free to get in touch.
+While I love to work alone, I’m also excited about exploring new avenues of expression and embarking on interesting creative escapades with kindred spirits.

-I am very proud to announce that the latest project here at Cracked Analogue is the collaboration between myself and the uber-talented Cathy Jain.
-At just 15, Cathy’s debut single ‘I See Us In Heaven’ was made remotely from her bedroom in the UK and my own studio here in India.
-It was quickly picked up by Radio One in the UK and via our evolving long distance collaboration, she has recorded and released several more singles during 2020.
+Recent projects at Cracked Analogue include the collaboration between myself and the uber-talented Cathy Jain.
+At just 15, Cathy’s debut single ‘I See Us In Heaven’ was made remotely from her bedroom in the UK and my studio in India.
+It was quickly picked up by BBC Introducing and then featured on Radio 1’s Hot List.
+During our long-distance collaboration, Cathy has recorded and released several more singles independently throughout 2020/21.

 “Most gloriously, The Brown Room catches an artist as yet unaffected and overawed by big-budget commercial imperatives.
 The mistakes are left in, and only increase the sense of a musician with a lot to say, and in a hurry to say it: What a way to begin.”